acend/container-basics-training/content/en/docs/011.0/multistagebuild.md

 options through an environment variable when starting containers.
 The precise environment variable depends on the image, usually `JAVA_OPTIONS`.
 The `_JAVA_OPTIONS` (yes, with leading underscore) environment variable, which is picked up directly by the JDK, should also work.
-Also see: https://developers.redhat.com/blog/2017/03/14/java-inside-docker/ and https://blogs.oracle.com/java-platform-group/java-se-support-for-docker-cpu-and-memory-limits.
+See also: https://developers.redhat.com/blog/2017/03/14/java-inside-docker/ and https://blogs.oracle.com/java-platform-group/java-se-support-for-docker-cpu-and-memory-limits.

 Note that only Java Docker images from [Azul](https://hub.docker.com/u/azul/),